-Our plan also covers certain over-the-counter drugs.
+Our plan also covers certain over-the-counter drugs through our medical benefits.
 Some over-the-counter drugs are less expensive than prescription drugs and work just as well.
-For more information, call Member Services (phone numbers are printed on the back cover of this booklet).
+For more information, see the Benefits Table in Chapter 4 of this booklet.
+Please call Member Services (phone numbers are printed on the back cover of this booklet) if you have questions about your over-the-counter coverage.